cpearce31/wdi-study-eval/README.md

 1. Run `npm install`
 1. Run `nvm install v8.0.0`
 1. Create a `.env` file in the root of this repository (`touch .env`)
-1. Create a directory somewhere on your computer (not in this repository) to store the results of of automated tests
+1. Create a directory somewhere on your computer (not in this repository) to store the results of automated tests
-    - For example, `mkdir ~/< wherever >/test-results`
+    - For example, `mkdir ~/<path-of-your-choosing>/test-results`
 1. Get a [Github API token](https://git.generalassemb.ly/settings/tokens/)
     - Click "Generate new token"
     - Enter your password if prompted